liveahero-wiki/liveahero-wiki.github.io/_charas/kyoichi.md

 {% include sidekick-infobox.html stockId=10101 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="kyoichi"
+h_gachaResult = "My name is Kyoichi Ootomo, <br>I'm the second home room teacher at Wangansan Elementary School for 4th grade class.<br>I'll partake in any battle to ensure my students' peaceful lives." s_gachaResult = "My name's Kyoichi, I'm an elementary school teacher.<br>Yes, leave it to me!
+Whether it's children or hero,<br>I will guide them with extensive support!" salesStart = "Yosh, off on a field trip!" salesEnd = "I'm back!
+Come on, you guys, say it too!" battleStart = "Let's begin today's lesson!
+What will happen if you bad things, properly watch it okay?" action = "Oshaa!" attack = "Guidance!" skill = "Attention!" special = "Alright, let's wrap up the class!
+Instruct!
+Primary Education 180°!" smallDamage = "Nuo!?" bigDamage = "It hurtss!" win = "That's it for today!
+Everyone, make sure you do your homework!" lose = "Damn it…I can't reach..them.." assist = "Properly do it!" assisted = "Thank you!"
 APPRECIATION = "Hey, hey, you're throwing a little too soft.<br>I'm not a kid, so think about how to appropriately distribute your physical strength.<br>The body is the capital of both teachers and operators, right?"
 DAILY = "Yeah, good work today!<br>I'll go out with you in a bit.<br>Before that, let me just finish up scoring these tests."
 HERO = "You know, sometimes I'm really worried!<br>I wonder if that kid hero even go to school!?<br>does his studies get affected or not, I'm concerned!"